-Among its cast was Olympia Dukakis, Laura Linney and Parker Posey, the latter two in the early stages of their careers.
-Its frank portrayals of gay life, drug use and some nudity made the mini-series the center of controversy and PBS provided squeamish stations an edited version.
+Among its cast were Olympia Dukakis, Laura Linney and Parker Posey (the latter two in the early stages of their careers).
+The mini-series' frank portrayals of gay life, drug use and some nudity made it controversial and PBS provided squeamish stations an edited version.
 There would be two subsequent installments (More Tales of the City in 1998 and Further Tales of the City in 2001), but neither aired on PBS (despite record ratings of the initial series).
 This was in response to threats made by conservative politicians to sharply reduce PBS's federal funding.
 Instead, More Tales and Further Tales aired on Showtime.

 Then in 2019, Netflix produced a 10-episode sequel that brought the story to the present day (with San Francisco's sky-high real estate prices, PrEP, and transgender issues part of the 21st century storyline).
 Laura Linney and Olympia Dukakis reprised their roles.